feMoraes0/chat-app/README.md

 $ npm start

 # Open a new terminal and go into the chat-app folder again

+# Go into the frontend folder
+$ cd frontend

 # Install dependencies
 $ npm install